Theangelkk/SGF_Filter/README.md

 ## Evaluation

-Below are some evaluations of signals of different sizes:
+Below are some evaluations of signals of different sizes using the following input configuration:
 ```
 ML = -5
 MR = 5